 Your future career starts here.
 Learn to design and build computer systems on this Cambridge-based course, gain in-demand skills in our virtual NetLab and take up placement opportunities with world-leading local high-tech companies.
-Accredited by the Chartered Institute for IT and the Institution of Engineering and Technology, this course leads to Incorporated or Chartered Engineer status.
+Accredited by the Chartered Institute for IT and the Institution of Engineering and Technology, this three year degree course leads to Incorporated or Chartered Engineer status.
 Choose specific modules and apply for Cisco Certified Network Associate status after you graduate.

 Your course has a new home in Compass House, which extends our campus along East Road.
 With the latest technology at your fingertips, you'll be able to collaborate with other students on innovative projects to hone your skills.

 Computer scientists don’t use computers like most of us do.
 Instead, they use them as tools to address important scientific questions, and to solve real world-problems.
 Computing can be amazingly diverse, including computer design, graphics, artificial intelligence, gaming, software engineering, programming and applications development.